ShadowfeindX/C-/README.md

 "How much does it cost to produce one liter of milk?" $0.59 "What are your profits on a carton of milk?" $3.29 "What was your total milk production for the day?"
 131 Liters

+"The total amount of cartons you would need is:" 35 Cartons "Your production cost for the day would be:" $77.29 "Your total profits for the day would be:" $37.86
 ```